marcusoftnet/marcusoftnet.github.io/_posts/2017-10-28-the-kanban-blessing.md

 >
 > May forever your flow be fast as lightning, to help you learn fast and improve
 >
-> In the name of Ohno, Deming and Andersson
+> In the name of Ohno, Deming and Anderson
 >
 > Kanban!